 His organisation has just recruited a supervisor, and he is happy to hear this.
 He is a little concerned that he won't have much time with the supervisor.
-The organisation only had funding to hire one person and there are so many other animators and MHPSS workers within the organisation.
+The organisation only had funding to hire one person and there are so many other animators and MHPSS practitioners within the organisation.
 He was surprised when he was invited to a group supervision session with the new supervisor.
 In the session, several other animators that he worked with directly and that he had seen around the camp were there.

 The session went well, but they were told that because of lack of resources that they would only be able to meet once a month.
 The supervisor asked the group to consider setting up peer supervision between themselves so that they could meet more regularly.
 She explained that she would not be present for the sessions, but that the animators themselves would lead the group themselves.
+She advised that they could do activity review presentations within their peer group after they demonstrated in in their next group session together (see appendix C for template).